Joe Maphis: Recording career

 Maphis' recording career took off in 1951 when he was invited to Los Angeles by Merle Travis and country music entertainer Johnny Bond.
 He made two LPs with Travis, recorded for countless country and pop stars and worked on many themes for television programs and movie soundtracks.
 Maphis recorded for Columbia Records and other labels.
 Later based in Bakersfield, California, he rose to prominence with his own hits such as "Dim Lights, Thick Smoke (And Loud, Loud Music)", as well as playing with acts like Johnny Burnette, Doyle Holly, The Collins Kids, Wanda Jackson, Rose Maddox and Ricky Nelson.
 "Dim Lights" has become a honky-tonk standard with numerous artists recording versions of the tune including Flatt and Scruggs, Vern Gosdin, Daryle Singletary and Dwight Yoakam.
+He played on Ricky Nelson's first Imperial Records hits "Stood Up (song)", "Waitin In School", and "Be-Bop Baby before James Burton assumed lead guitar duties.

 Maphis was a band member and featured soloist on the Town Hall Party radio (and later television) program broadcast throughout the 1950s.
 Emanating from the Los Angeles area, Maphis was a regular on the program which included many recording stars of the day including Tex Ritter, Johnny Cash, Gene Autry, Bob Wills and the Texas Playboys and many others.
 "Town Hall Party," was later syndicated under the name "Ranch Party," and seen in most parts of the country.
 He was also a regular guest on the Jimmy Dean television show in the 1960s.
 The duo performed on the PBS television broadcast "Austin City Limits," in 1984 as part of the programs, "Legends Series."
 Fellow music industry insiders and fans had begun calling them "Mr. and Mrs. Country Music."